shahriark/ECT/README.md

-# Welcome to ECT image reconstruction and detecting hidden materials
+ECT image reconstruction and detection of hidden materials

 ## Simulation Setup